metomi/rose/sphinx/tutorial/rose/metadata.rst

       Hover the mouse over the hash to reveal the comment.

-      Keep the :ref:`command-rose-config-edit` window open as we will use it throught the rest of this practical.
+      Keep the :ref:`command-rose-config-edit` window open as we will use it throughout the rest of this practical.

    #. **Descriptions.**